andrebu/BC-Product-Page-Demo-Videos/README.md

   + When you upload videos, add an .mp4 version, as well as an .ogv version for playback on all browsers
   + Name the videos by the product ID.
 The product ID can be found by ... ?

-4. Add <!-- Product Page Videos --> CSS to stye.css (this step will soon be made unnecessary)

 ## Using